vintagefilmography/HDR-3-DIRS/README.md

 Click on ZoomIn and ZoomOut buttons and set the zoom as needed.
 Click on Settings button.
 The familiar camera settings will pop up.
-Set the color, partial scan etc
+Set the color, partial scan etc  (note partial scan works only if the initial re selection was set to lower than fill rez)
 Turn auto exposure off the exposure tab.
 The HDR runs in manual exposure.
-Set Exp Dec to the number of stops times 3.
+Set Exp Inc to the number of stops times 3.
 I.e. for 1 stop decrement use number 3.
 Do a test run to see if the decremnet is large enough to reduce the overexposure of bright areas.
 You can leave the settings window open or you can close it if no more adjustments are anticipated.
 Click again on the Start button.
 It should go white.
 Click on SaveConf button to save the device settings.
 Make sure the Start buttoon is not active, otherwise an exception will pop up.